friends-of-presta/security-advisories/_posts/2023-09-19-opartsavecart.md

 severity: "critical (9.8)"
 ---

-In the module "Opart Save Cart" (opartsavecart), a guest can perform SQL injection in affected versions.
+In the module "Opart Save Cart" (opartsavecart) up to version 2.0.7 from Opart for PrestaShop, a guest can perform SQL injection in affected versions.

 ## Summary